cal-itp/data-analyses/portfolio/README.md

 ## Accessibility Testing

 You will see accessibility violations at the end of building your site.
-If you have already built your site and wish to run only accessibilty checks, you can run `python portfolio/portfolio.py check-accessibility MY_REPORT_SITE`
+If you have already built your site and wish to run only accessibilty checks, you can run `uv run python portfolio/portfolio.py check-accessibility MY_REPORT_SITE`

 ### Accesibility Warning Severity